thesoftaryan/CS251/README.md

 5. Compiled yacc program (y.tab.c and y.tab.h)
 6. references.txt (References for this assignment)

-When you run './a.out', it will wait for your input to print the result.
+When you run `./a.out <filename>`, it will take input from the file you provided with './a.out' and print the result accordingly.

-As soon as you enter something, it will see through the given regex and find a match, if a match found, it will return the token.
-If in case it failed it will return the same input you have provided.

-And from using those tokens it will use Yacc to generate the parse tree and check for the syntax.

 **Note that tokens are in capital letters only**